-Public Health Inspectors have to investigate health hazards in the community.
+Public Health Inspectors investigate health hazards in the community.

 Some examples of health hazards are indoor air quality (like mould), outdoor air quality, human or animal waste disposal, bugs and animals that carry disease, garbage, and contact with dangerous chemicals.